irevoire/website/content/blog/iterator.md

 An iterator sometimes called a “Generator”, is a function that returns a value every time it's called and that doesn't take any arguments.
 It must also return a stop value to indicate that nothing more will be returned.
-This can look basic at first, but it allows us to abstract completely the things we are working on and use a lot of functions defined on the iterators.
+This can look basic at first, but it allows us to abstract completely the datas we are working on and use all the generics function defined on iterators.

 Once you have this basic setting we'll consider there are only three types of operations defined on iterators:
 1. Create